duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 ### Handle Function

-The `handle` function is the meat of our Goodie Instant Answer — where the functionality lives.
-It
+The `handle` function is the meat of our Goodie Instant Answer — where the functionality lives:

 ```perl
 handle remainder => sub {